julelang/manual/src/introduction/data-types.md

 It also supports the `<`, `<=`, `>`, and `>=` operators for comparing strings.
 But it is not case-sensitive, case-insensitive or like that.
 This operators just compares bytes/runes of strings.

+### Range Iterations

+Strings can be used with range iteration.
+The first variable in the iteration is an integer-type index variable.
+This variable represents the starting byte position of the rune based on runes (Unicode code points), while the second variable is the rune currently pointed to in the iteration.

 ### String Literals
 ```jule
 "String literal of Jule."